Seeking Birth Parents After an Adoption

 The process for locating birth parents differs based on the type of adoption and the state in which the adoption occurred.
 Locating birth parents is generally very easy when the adoption was open or semi-open, as birth parent contact information has been shared.
 It may simply be a matter of the child or adoptive parents calling the birth parents and initiating a discussion.

 The process of locating birth parents is more difficult with closed adoptions.
 In such cases, adoption records were sealed by the court, and only a court order can make them public again.
-Luckily, the advent of the Internet has made the process of finding birth parents a great deal easier, at least when both parties want to be found.
+Luckily, the Internet has made the process of finding birth parents a great deal easier, at least when both parties want to be found.
 Online adoption registries that both adopted children and birth parents can participate in are designed to reunite willing children and birth parents.
 Birth parents and children can each provide necessary contact information and give their consent for their information to be shared should a match be made.

 Once the search is completed and birth parents have been located, the adopted child (and family, if the child is younger) will then need to work through issues including how to make contact with the birth parents, what sort of contact to set up, and how much contact to have.
 Children who contact their birth parents through means other than mutual consent registries should be prepared for the possibility that their birth parents may not want contact with them and may refuse or otherwise reject a request for contact.
 Should this occur, it would be a statement about the psychological needs of the birth parent, and not at all a commentary on the desirability of the adopted child.
 Even though this much would be true and obvious to outside observers, the rejection will still be felt in a very personal way, and it is likely to hurt the child should it occur.
 The family can help the child to deal with such a possibility by continuing to love and support the child as they have in the past, and by listening to the child’s feelings and helping him or her to process and make sense of them.